code-423n4/2023-08-verwa-findings/data/thekmj-Q.md

 However, it is known that they will be the native CANTO token, with known immutable metadata.

 We suggest setting all of them to a constant, or to immutables.
-This also has the virtue of gas-saving whenever the data are used in a transaction (e.g. decimals).
+This also has the virtue of gas-saving by reducing storage reads whenever the data are used in a transaction (e.g. decimals).

 ## [N-03] Redundant limit check for voting power